marcm07/Golf-swing-sequencing/README.md

   - Mid-Follow-Through
   - Finish

-The images have already been read into numpy arrays with their target classes.
+The images have already been already been read into numpy arrays with their target classes.

+The rest of the project resources and thesis can be found at the following link: https://sites.google.com/a/rucis.co.za/cs/research/g18m6731

 ## Running the Program
 1. The input numpy files need to be downlaoded from the follwing google drive link: https://drive.google.com/file/d/1jRDOn1CNuY7JQOTcmbo_xnto5-UgZ0Bb/view?usp=sharing